Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 Persistent fatigue, immune issues, bone concerns, or mood changes are not problems to manage indefinitely—or to suppress with guesswork.
 When vitamin D regulation is impaired, it often reflects broader patterns involving digestion, nutrient status, inflammation, and metabolic signaling that require a more precise approach.

-Functional & Integrative Medicine
+→ Functional & Integrative Medicine

-You can request a free 15-minute consultation with Dr. Martina Sturm to discuss your health concerns and determine appropriate next steps within a root-cause, systems-based framework.
+You may request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns and outline appropriate next steps within a root-cause, systems-based framework.

 Frequently Asked Questions about Vitamin D